CouncilDataProject/speakerbox/README.md

 #### Notes

--   It is recommended to have each larger audio file named with a unique id that can be used to act as a "conversation id".
+-   It is recommended to have each larger audio file named with a unique id that can be used to act as a "recording id".
 -   Diarization time depends on machine resources and make take a long time -- one potential recommendation is to run a diarization script overnight and clean up the produced annotations the following day.